You are currently viewing Understanding how CFS influences your kayaking.

 usgs CFS measurement usgs gauge height

-AWW – works with USGS data provides a color scheme of red, yellow, green to depict if the river can be ‘ran’ (ease to paddle).
+AWW – works with USGS data provides a color scheme of red, blue, green to depict if the river can be ‘ran’ (ease to paddle).
 This also shows level of difficulty for rapids.
-If the river reading is red, only experts with proper training, kayak, and rescue skills should attempt this section.
+Red- this is a below average level.
+Blue - above high/danger.
+Green - Runnable.
 This is mostly for the white water kayak paddlers - but the information can be utilized by any paddler.

 american white water river data